Analyzing Taitron Components (TAIT) & Its Rivals

 |2.47

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 25.65%.
-Given Taitron Components’ rivals higher possible upside, analysts plainly believe Taitron Components has less favorable growth aspects than its rivals.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.79%.
+Given Taitron Components’ rivals higher possible upside, analysts clearly believe Taitron Components has less favorable growth aspects than its rivals.

-Taitron Components pays an annual dividend of $0.18 per share and has a dividend yield of 5.2%.
-Taitron Components pays out 46.2% of its earnings in the form of a dividend.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.8% and pay out 26.3% of their earnings in the form of a dividend.
-Taitron Components has raised its dividend for 5 consecutive years.

 Profitability